Title IX/Sexual Harassment

 7. When the determination becomes final.

-• If the Respondent is an employee, certain College policies or contracts (such as a Collective Bargaining Agreement [CBA] or the policies and procedures in the Faculty Handbook) may require the College take additional steps before certain sanctions (such as termination) can be imposed.
+• If the Respondent is an employee, certain University policies or contracts (such as a Collective Bargaining Agreement [CBA] or the policies and procedures in the Faculty Handbook) may require the University take additional steps before certain sanctions (such as termination) can be imposed.
 If an employee is covered by such a policy or contract, the Grievance Process will still proceed as outlined herein and the Hearing Panel (and Appeal Panel, if applicable) can still impose any sanction permitted by the Policy.
 Any sanction imposed that does not trigger additional procedures will become effective once the determination becomes final.
-The determination becomes final either on the date that the College provides the Parties with the written determination of the result of the appeal, if an appeal is filed, or, if an appeal is not filed, the date on which an appeal would no longer be considered timely.
-If a sanction is imposed on a covered employee that triggers additional procedures under another College policy or contract, the College will go through those processes before that particular sanction takes effect.
-However, the College's disciplinary action under the Policy will be considered complete on the date that the determination becomes final, even if the additional procedures have not yet been completed.
+The determination becomes final either on the date that the University provides the Parties with the written determination of the result of the appeal, if an appeal is filed, or, if an appeal is not filed, the date on which an appeal would no longer be considered timely.
+If a sanction is imposed on a covered employee that triggers additional procedures under another University policy or contract, the University will go through those processes before that particular sanction takes effect.
+However, the University's disciplinary action under the Policy will be considered complete on the date that the determination becomes final, even if the additional procedures have not yet been completed.

 • The Title IX Coordinator is responsible for effective implementation of any remedies.
 Both Parties have the right to choose whether to disclose or discuss the outcome of the Grievance Process.